stefanspringer1/Pipeline/README.md

 The Pipeline library allows the use of various logging libraries by first implementing a binding to the Pipeline library.
 So in principle you can use a logging library of your choice.
 However, if no such logging library is specified or available, or if you simply want to try out the Pipeline library, you can use the [Logging](https://github.com/stefanspringer1/Logging) library.
 You then just add the dependency to the [PipelineLogging](https://github.com/stefanspringer1/PipelineLogging) library which implements the according binding to the Pipeline library.

+---

+**NOTE:**

+The aforementioned libraries “Logging” and “PipelineLogging” are currently under development.

+---

 Note that the logging in the application code can be formulated independently of the actual logging library.
 This means the logging library can easily be changed later without having to replace the logging commands.

 ## Motivation